Tell Us Once: Report a Death to Government in One Step

 - Subscriptions: Streaming, gym, magazines, charities, breakdown cover

-- Royal Mail: Set up post redirection (from £37 for 3 months).
-This catches mail from organisations you may not know about
+- Royal Mail: Set up post redirection through their special circumstances service.
+There is a charge, and current prices are on royalmail.com.
+It catches mail from organisations you may not know about

 - Social media and email: Facebook and Instagram can be memorialised or deleted.
 Google has an Inactive Account Manager